You can use our billing portal. First update your information, then click on an invoice to download it.

 To open the point cloud (odm_georeferenced_model.laz) use CloudCompare.

 To open the textured 3D model (odm_textured_model.obj) use MeshLab.

-If you submit a task using WebODM you can also view the results directly from the user interface.
+If you submit a task using the cloud platform you can also view the results directly from your browser.